 What’s neat about the betting exchanges is that you are going to quickly be able to see what sort of bet you place and how it affects each of the selections in your betting market.

-Continuing with our Napoli example, on the left of the image above we can see the profit that we will make on each result signified by the red (loss) and green (profit) numbers.
+Continuing with our Napoli example, on the left of the image above we can see the net win that we will make on each result signified by the red (loss) and green (net win) numbers.
 This is handy when deciding how much exposure you want to create when laying your bets.
-It also works great if you decide to back your bets at a later date to lock in a profit.
+It also works great if you decide to back your bets at a later date to lock in a net win.

 Let’s say that we are still looking to lay a Napoli win against Arsenal.
 We can use the double chance market to select our bets to cover this.